hughperkins/coriander-CLBlast/README.md

 # Coriander-CLBlast

-BLAS implementation for Coriander, using Cedric Nugteren's [CLBlast](https://github.com/cnugteren/CLBlast)
+Partial implementation of NVIDIA® CUDA™ cuBLAS API for OpenCL 1.2, using Cedric Nugteren's [CLBlast](https://github.com/cnugteren/CLBlast).

+Use in conjunction with [coriander](https://github.com/hughperkins/coriander)